 On this page...

 School districts are encouraged to allow computer science courses that meet state computer science standards and include math content to count as math credits for students who have completed other courses covering the required state math standards.
 In addition, a computer science course may fulfill a math requirement for graduation if the course meets state academic standards in math (for example, an integrated Algebra II/Computer Science course).
-Source: Iowa Computer Science Education Work Group Report, endorsed by Gov. Kim Reynolds.
+Source: Computer Science Education Work Group Report

 The standards were approved and adopted by the Iowa State Board of Education in June 2018, based on an Iowa team’s recommendation.
 The standards can be viewed and filtered from the CSTA Standards webpage.